ibm-cloud-docs/vlans/about-vlans.md

 ## VLAN identification
 {: #vlan-identification}

-VLANs exist on routers within {{site.data.keyword.cloud}} data centers.
+VLANs exist on routers within {{site.data.keyword.cloud_notm}} data centers.
 Each VLAN is identified by a unique fully qualified name.
 For example, the fully qualified name `dal10.fcr03.1431` is identified by the VLAN number `1431`, on router `fcr03`, and within data center `dal10` (Dallas 10).

 ## VLANs and subnets
 {: #vlans-subnets}